zsolt-nagy/jekyll-now/_posts/2015-2-1-Setting-Up-A-Backbone-Marionette-Application.md

 ```
 All keys and values inside the package.json are obvious except the devDependencies.
 These dependencies are node packages that are to be installed by the Node Package Manager.
 All these dependencies can be placed in the following two groups:

-- tools for automated testing (Mocha, Chai, SinonJs)
+- tools for automated testing (Mocha, Chai, SinonJs),
-- task runner (Grunt) to run the automated tests and and prepare the application for deployment.
+- task runner (Grunt) to run the automated tests and and prepare the application for deployment

 These dependencies are not used by the application directly, they just provide the infrastructure for testing and deploying the application.
 Look up each package here: https://www.npmjs.com/ to have an idea of what each package is good for.